 The Explorer uses standardised definitions of each of the manager categories – as per the reference guide for reporting.

 For non-managers, the Data Explorer uses the Australian and New Zealand Standard Classification of Occupations (ANZSCO) with two additional categories for ‘other’ and for ‘graduates’.
 The 9 categories used are:

-This tab shows the results for full-time employees only.
+This tab shows the results for all employees with splits available for full-time, part-time and casual employees.
 A separate gender pay gap is shown for each manager category and each non-manager (occupation) category.

 The grey section in the middle of each pay equity bar represents the gender pay gap expressed as a percentage of men's earnings.
 If you hover your cursor over the grey section, a pop-up will display the gender pay gap as a percentage of men's earnings.
 Where men earn more than women, the men's grey section of the bar will be completely full, and the gender pay gap will be a positive value.
 Where women earn more than men, the women's yellow section of the bar will be completely full, and the gender pay gap will be a negative value.